eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **Verifies the authenticity of the Wallet Unit**

-As shown in figure 6, a PID Provider or an Attestation Provider downloads the Wallet Provider Trusted List(s) it needs from the relevant Registrar(s), possibly after having located them via the Commission common trust infrastructure.
+As shown in figure 6, a PID Provider or an Attestation Provider downloads the Wallet Provider Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.

 Note: